Jewels of Mary, Queen of Scots: Mary escapes from Lochleven castle and goes to England

-After her defeat at Langside, Mary made her way to England.
-John Maxwell, Lord Herries, wrote that he carried a diamond ring from Cockermouth to Elizabeth in London, one which Elizabeth had previously given Mary as a token of friendship.
-A contemporary chronicle, The Historie of James the Sext describes a different exchange, that Mary sent a message from Dundrennan before she left Scotland, and Elizabeth sent her a ring as a token of good faith.

 Mary sent rings as gifts and tokens over the coming years, in January 1581 to James VI, probably intended as a New Year's Day gift.
 James promised to take good care of the ring in her honour, and sent another in return.
 She intended to send James a jewel, probably a ring, before her execution.

+A goldsmith at Bolton Castle

+Mary's English household included a goldsmith in the first months.
+Possibly he mended fixings for her clothing, a role which Jacob Kroger supplied for Anne of Denmark.
+Francis Knollys worried that he might counterfeit seals from wax impressions for forged letters.
+The goldsmith at Bolton Castle may have been Guyon Losselleur, named as kitchen servant in England, who may have been the "Ginone Loysclener" mentioned as a goldsmith working for Mary in July 1565.

 Jewel sales are halted

 The sale of Mary's jewels in England by Moray in 1568 were halted for diplomatic reasons after she arrived in England.
+Mary instructed her ally Lord Fleming to request that Charles IX prevent sales of her jewels in France.
 Most of the remaining pieces which Mary had left behind in Scotland were kept in a coffer in Edinburgh Castle.
-Mary had a goldsmith with her at Bolton Castle.
-Her keeper Francis Knollys worried in August 1568 that this craftsman would be able to forge his seal, facilitating Mary's escape.

 In August 1568, the Parliament of Scotland exonerated Regent Moray from selling Mary's jewels, "with liberty to 'dispone' the rest as occasion shall serve".
 Queen Elizabeth, following a request from Mary, wrote to ask him not to sell her jewels despite the powers granted by Parliament in August.
 Moray agreed and claimed he and his friends had not personally been "enriched worth the value of a groat of any of her goods to our private uses".

+An account written in French by or for Servais de Condé of costume and thread for textile crafts sent to Mary at Lochleven and in England from the wardrobe at Holyrood survives.
+It includes a girdle, a ceinture, of coral and pearl and the matching descending element then known as a cottoire, which was among the costume sent to Mary at Carlisle in July 1568: "plus, une sainture de corrall et de perlles avec le cattoyre de mesmes".
+This coral belt may have come into the possession of Agnes Keith, Countess of Moray, another coral belt or girdle with gold spacer beads known as "gerbes" was in Edinburgh Castle in 1578.